dealii/code-gallery/Maxwell-Eigenvalue-hp-Refinement/Readme.md

 The first nine eigenfunctions for this problem group equally into three classes: singular (unbounded electric field at the reentrant corner), sharp (nonsmooth but bounded at the reentrant corner), and globally smooth.
 The globally smooth eigenpairs may be resolved relatively easily and sufficiently accurately to determine that the eigenvalues are multiples of $\pi^2$.
 As such, we focus exclusively on the first two classes of eigenfunctions.

 The adaption pipeline is summarized as follows:
-1. Solve the forward problem (DWR/Kelly) and the adjoint problem (DWR)
+1. Solve the forward problem (when using either the DWR or Kelly refinement strategies) and the adjoint problem (when using the DWR estimator)
 2. Generate error contribution estimates (DWR) or error indicators (Kelly)
 3. Mark the top 20% elements with the largest refinement indicators by magnitude
 4. For those cells marked for refinement, estimate the local smoothness of the forward solution (Legendre decay rate)